sanaarcha3-art/useless_project_rage/README.md

 npm install

 # Run
-#To run in development mode:
-npm run electron:dev

-#To build the final Windows executable:
-npm run electron:build
+#To install esbild
+npm install -D esbuild

 #If you just want a portable .exe folder without an installer
 npm run electron:portable